AI Search Is Replacing Google for Local Discovery: The 2026 Data

 Gartner predicted in February 2024 that traditional search volume would drop 25% by 2026 due to AI.
 McKinsey says $750 billion in US revenue will flow through AI search by 2028.
 BrightLocal shows AI for local recommendations went from 6% to 45% in twelve months.
 Organic CTR dropped 61% on queries with AI Overviews.

 The data isn't ambiguous.
 AI search is restructuring how customers find businesses.
-The businesses that optimize now - while 77% of competitors are doing nothing - will compound an advantage that becomes harder to close every month.
+Businesses that optimize now - while 77% of competitors are doing nothing - compound an advantage that gets harder to close every month.

 Want to see where your business stands?
 Our free AI Visibility Check shows exactly how ChatGPT, Gemini, and Perplexity describe your business today - and what's missing.